 Read that again.
 Near-universal adoption.
 A quarter of people happy with the results.

 So the problem probably isn’t that you don’t know how to make content.
 You can write the blog post, film the video, send the email.
 The frustrating part is the thing nobody warns you about: the stuff you published last year quietly stopped pulling its weight, and you’re not sure why.
-This content marketing guide walks the whole discipline.
-What content marketing is, how it works, the formats, the funnel, and how to build a strategy that holds up.
+This guide is for content marketers who want more than the basics.
+It walks the whole discipline — what content marketing is, how it works, the formats, the funnel, and content marketing strategy development that actually holds up.
 Then it covers the part most guides skip entirely: keeping your content earning long after you hit publish.

 What Content Marketing Actually Is